Cancer patients may not need lifelong immunotherapy, study suggests

 Summary

-This study looked at 161 people with advanced solid tumors (like lung, bladder, skin, and kidney cancers) who had already been on immunotherapy (PD-1/PD-L1 inhibitors) for one year and whose disease was stable.
-Half stopped treatment, and half continued.
-The goal was to see if stopping early affected how long until the cancer progressed or the next treatment was needed.
-The results help doctors understand the best length of immunotherapy.
+This study looked at people with advanced solid tumors (like lung, bladder, or melanoma) who had been on immunotherapy for one year and whose disease was stable.
+Half stopped treatment and half continued.
+The goal was to see if stopping early affected how long until the cancer progressed.
+The results help doctors decide the best length of treatment.

 Disclaimer Read more